dhyan-rai/cs30-major-project/proposal.md

 # Project description

-My project is going to be a basic first person shooter based on games like Valorant, and CSGO.
+My project is going to be a basic 3D first person shooter based on games like Valorant and CSGO.
+Users can move around using WASD keys and can interact with the environment.
+They can shoot at targets or enemies to eliminate them.
+In multiplayer mode, players can shoot at each other and decrease their health.

 ## Needs To Have List